mds-agenturgruppe/pimprint-core-bundle/doc/10_Rendering_Projects/00_FactoryFields.md

 #### Start alignment field

 The field start alignment is a predefined select field to select if the rendering starts on a left or a right page.
 In some projects the rendered layout might differ on this page the rendering starts.
-For these situations the field can be enabled and the selected value can be used while creating the rendering instructions.
+For these situations the field can be enabled, and the selected value can be used while creating the rendering instructions.

 ![Plugin FactoryField Start alignment](../img/plugin-factoryField_start_alignment.png)